convox/docs/docs/application/services.md

 Each list entry is an object with:

-- `port` (required, integer 1..65535) — the TCP port the NLB listens on (what clients connect to).
-Must be unique per rack for a given scheme.
+- `port` (required, integer 1..65535) — the port the NLB listens on (what clients connect to).
+Within a single App, port values must be unique across all `nlb:` entries regardless of scheme; across Apps, the same port can be used on the public and internal NLB without conflict (they are separate AWS load balancers).
+See [Network Load Balancing](/networking/nlb#architecture) for cross-App implications.
-- `protocol` — `tcp` only in this release.
-Defaults to `tcp`.
+- `protocol` — `tcp` (default) or `tls`. `tls` terminates TLS at the NLB and forwards plaintext TCP to the container.
 - `containerPort` — optional.
 The container port that receives traffic from this listener.
 Defaults to `port` when omitted.
 - `scheme` — `public` (routes to the public Rack NLB) or `internal` (routes to the internal Rack NLB).
 Defaults to `public`.
+- `certificate` — required when `protocol: tls`.
+Accepts a full ACM ARN (`arn:aws:acm:<region>:<account>:certificate/<uuid>`) or an IAM server-certificate ARN (`arn:aws:iam::<account>:server-certificate/<name>`).
+Must be in the same region and account as the Rack.
+ACM certificates must be in `ISSUED` state — the release is rejected at promote time otherwise. `convox certs` lists certificates but displays Convox short IDs (`acm-...`) or IAM server-certificate names, not ARNs — copy the full ARN from the AWS Console or `aws acm list-certificates --region <rack-region>`.
+See [Network Load Balancing](/networking/nlb#tls-termination-at-the-nlb) for the full ARN lookup procedure.

+TLS listeners use `ELBSecurityPolicy-TLS13-1-2-2021-06` (TLS 1.2 and 1.3, ECDHE only).
+The target group protocol stays TCP — backends never see TLS traffic.

-Services can combine `nlb:` with `port:` to expose both HTTP (via the ALB) and raw TCP (via the NLB) on the same container port.
+Services can combine `nlb:` with `port:` to expose both HTTP (via the ALB) and raw TCP or TLS (via the NLB) on the same `containerPort`.
 Services with `agent: enabled: true` cannot use `nlb:` — agent mode pins one task per instance, which is incompatible with horizontally scaled NLB target groups.

-See [Network Load Balancing](/networking/nlb) for setup and limitations.
+See [Network Load Balancing](/networking/nlb) for setup, TLS details, and limitations.

 ### port